 - Avoid asking for a hike during a company-wide crisis or financial downturn.

 - Consider asking for a hike during your performance review or when you are negotiating a new contract.

 Let’s say you have just completed a successful marketing campaign that has generated a lot of revenue for the company.
 This would be an excellent time to ask for a hike because you have a strong case and you have just demonstrated your value to the company.

 When asking for a hike, it’s important to be confident and professional.
 Here are some things to keep in mind:

 - Practice your pitch and be prepared to answer any questions or objections.

 - Be respectful and avoid making demands or ultimatums.

 - Show appreciation for your employer and express your commitment to the company.

-How to Approach Salary Hikes at Different Stages of Your Career?
+How to Approach for Salary Hikes at Different Stages of Your Career?

 - Early Career: At the start of your career, it’s essential to focus on gaining experience and building your skills.
-Salary hikes may not be as significant at this stage, but it’s important to negotiate a fair starting salary.
+Hikes may not be as significant at this stage, but it’s important to negotiate a fair starting salary.